foundriesio/docs/source/getting-started/gs-container-only.rst

 - The Fioup_ update agent is used instead of :ref:`Aktualizr-Lite <ref-aktualizr-lite>`.
   They share the same configuration format and files, but Fioup is focused on container-only updates.
 - No TUF_ validation.
-The Factory includes TUF signed metadata, However, its not verfied by Fioup in the Community Edition.
+The Factory includes TUF signed metadata, however, it is not verfied by Fioup in the Community Edition.
   This can be enabled for paid versions of the product as you get ready to move from evaluation to production.

 .. _archive: https://github.com/foundriesio/fioup/blob/main/docs/install.md